William Earl Hidden

 William Earl Hidden, best known for the discovery of the mineral hiddenite, was a 19th century American geologist and mineralogist.

-Born in Providence, Rhode Island in 1853 and educated in the public schools of New York and Washington, Hidden was first employed as a draughtsman in the American Bank Note Company.
-Despite great success in this field, his abiding love was the collection of minerals, stamps and coins which finally led him to abandon this career in 1884.
+Born in Providence, Rhode Island, in 1853 and educated in the public schools of New York and Washington, Hidden was first employed as a draughtsman in the American Bank Note Company.
+Despite great success in this field, his abiding love was for the collection of minerals, stamps and coins, which finally led him to abandon this career in 1884.

 Hidden was a keen member of the Rocky Mountain Club and the Royal Geological Society of London.
 These interests, together with his education in the mineral sciences, brought Hidden to the attention of Thomas Edison who had recently introduced his electric light.
-Edison sent Hidden on an exploratory expedition to the Appalachian Mountains in search of platinum to use in its production.
-While Hidden failed to find any platinum, it was the first of many such trips, he was later successful in locating other minerals for the Welsbach Light Company in the Carolinas.
+Edison sent Hidden on an exploratory expedition to the Appalachian Mountains in search of platinum to use in the production of electric light bulbs.
+While Hidden failed to find any platinum, he was later successful in locating other minerals in the Carolinas for the Welsbach Light Company.

-It was on his first trip to North Carolina that Hidden met a local mineralogist, J. Adlai Stephenson, who had been collecting minerals in the area for some years and had discovered some small emeralds at Stony Point.
+It was during his first trip to North Carolina when Hidden met local mineralogist, J. Adlai Stephenson, who had been collecting minerals in the area for some years and had discovered some small emeralds at Stony Point.
 He had also come across a chrome-green mineral, which he believed to be diopside.

 |